Last updated: 181129

 For an average trained high school athlete a good broad jump is 8′.
 A good running long jump is 16′.
 The barbarian jumps 10’/16-21/4.5-6’ starting at level 1.
 And in a world measured by 5′ and 10′ increments, shorter distances aren’t that useful.

 Broad jumping requires 2 segments to accomplish.
 A 6th level thief-acrobat can standing broad jump 8’+d4′ (increasing 1′ per level), and running broad jump 16′ + d4′, increasing 2’ per level.
 In standing jumps, the thief-acrobat can leap forward up to the maximum distance, or backward up to half the maximum distance, in order to attack or avoid being in attack range, if this is deemed possible by the DM.
 The thief-acrobat can therefore standing jump and backstab if their opponent is unaware of their presence.
 A running broad jump requires a run of at least 20′.
-A thief-acrobat executing a broad jump receives no Dexterity bonus from melee attacks.
+A thief-acrobat executing a broad jump receives no AC Dexterity bonus.

 Tumbling assumes all sorts of gymnastic skills—tumbles, rolls, jumps, handstands, and so on.
 These routines are then used in attack, defensive evasion, and in jumping/falling.
 Tumbling maneuvers have the following benefits: